Sitecore-Community/Sitecore.Speak.Guidance/bestPractises.md

 Listen for a change event ?

-If you are not able to use databinding or need to do more complex work, you listen for the change in your pageCode.
+If you are not able to use databinding or need to do more complex work, you listen for the change event in your pageCode.

-In your pageCode:
+Ex:

 ```
   this.myComponent.on("change:items", someCallback);